 The starting point for any animation is the story, as a wonderfully produced animation is only as good as the underpinning narrative.

-Esther Raday, scriptwriter, is always first ‘off the blocks’ on any animation project, Esther liaises closely with clients to understand the story they wish to share.
-She then starts with an in-depth client call to listen and understand the client’s desired outcome and messaging.
-Esther reviews all necessary supporting materials.
+Esther Raday, scriptwriter, is always first ‘off the blocks’ on any animation project, liaising closely with clients to understand the story they wish to share.
+Esther starts with an in-depth client call to listen and understand the client’s desired outcome and messaging, reviewing all necessary supporting materials.

 Thinking ahead is critical if the story is to be compelling and written in a voiceover-friendly way.
 A two-minute animation is typically around 300 words.
-That may be less than you had imagined, but it makes sense when you consider the need for pauses and to take a breath now and again.
+That may be less than you had imagined it may be yet it makes sense when you consider the need for pauses and to take a breath.

 “Scriptwriting is very much a collaboration between the writer and the client.
 The client is the expert—our North Star—and I’m simply a medium of sorts, channelling their expertise.
 The client knows what needs to be said, and I help them figure out how to best say it.”

 Getting the script absolutely right usually takes one or two reviews to get to sign off.
-This is where the details are so important, including any language specific to the subject matter and the overall tone of the story.
-When an animation is intended for a specialist target audience, the language should be spot on or it may put the animation’s credibility at risk.
+This is where the details are so important.
+This includes any language specific to the subject matter and the overall tone of the story.
+When an animation is intended for a specialist target audience, credibility is key and the language should be spot on.
 We are always on the ball about getting this part right!

 Hear examples of selected scripts written by Esther on the Inky Thinking YouTube channel.

-Read more in the next edition of ‘Part 2: Behind the scenes of an animation – Recording Your Story’ – coming soon.
+Read more in ‘Part 2: Behind the scenes of an animation – Recording a Story’.

 About Inky Thinking …

-The Inky Thinking team of scriptwriters, illustrators and animators work with leaders and teams in global organisations to create visually compelling animated video productions.
-Get in touch with the team via www.inkythinking.com or email email@example.com or call +44 (0)333 567 2121.
+The Inky Thinking team of scriptwriters, illustrators and animators work with teams in global organisations to create visually compelling animated videos.
+Get in touch with the team via www.inkythinking.com or email firstname.lastname@example.org or call +44 (0)333 567 2121.